WAND (TV)

 WAND (channel 17) is a television station licensed to Decatur, Illinois, United States, serving the Central Illinois region as an affiliate of NBC.
 Owned by Block Communications, the station maintains studios on South Side Drive in Decatur, and its transmitter is located along I-72, between Oreana and Argenta.

 Channel 17 was the first station built in the market, signing on as WTVP on August 16, 1953.
-Originally an affiliate of ABC, it was owned by local non-broadcast investors and struggled from its impaired reach.
+Originally an affiliate of ABC, it was owned by local non-broadcast investors and struggled due to its impaired reach.
 Investments were made in facilities and programming under Metromedia in the early 1960s, but it was as the first television station property owned by LIN Broadcasting that the station activated a more powerful transmitter facility and changed its call sign to WAND in 1966.
 The tower collapsed in a 1978 ice storm and was not rebuilt for more than a year, hindering the station's reach.
 LIN sold majority ownership to Block Communications in 2000, but it continued to operate the station until Block purchased the remainder in 2007.
 During that time, WAND switched affiliations from ABC to NBC as part of a new group affiliation agreement between LIN and NBC.

-The station has generally been preferred by news viewers in the area in and around Decatur, but in the fragmented media market, it generally runs third behind the stations in the more populous Champaign and Springfield areas.
+As the station's media market is spread out among several stations in different cities, the station's news ratings strength is concentrated within Decatur and Macon County, with lesser figures in the areas of Springfield and Champaign–Urbana.